StarQQQ/StarQQQ.github.io/README.md

 Additionl:
-use bootstrap on Trip webpage to toggle data by clicking the image
+1. use bootstrap on Trip webpage to toggle data by clicking the image
+2. Used CSS Media queries
+3. Used Grid for the entire website with three box, box header, box content, bot sidebar & box footer
+4. Used Flexbox for display Dog gallery, Travel, About, Countdown webpage